 The Advanced Software Engineering MSc course focuses on complex techniques for the development of software systems, with an emphasis on the construction and management of internet-oriented, agent-oriented and large software systems.
 The programme will also equip you with essential research, analytical and critical thinking skills.

 The course is made up of optional and required modules, and you will complete the course in one year, studying September to September.
 You must take modules totalling 180 credits to meet the requirements of the qualification, and 60 credits will come from a research project and dissertation of around 15,000 words.
 You will also participate in a group project that will provide you with invaluable experience of working in a team to design, implement and document a substantial software product.

 For graduates with substantial experience of computer science, this programme will develop your expertise and skills in software engineering, preparing you for a career in software engineering, software maintenance and software testing.
 Research for your individual project will provide valuable preparation for a career in research or industry.

-Via the Department’s Careers Programme, students are able to network with top employers and obtain advice on how to enhance career prospects.
-Our graduates have gone on to have very successful careers in industry and research.
-Our graduates work for software consultancy companies, specialised software development companies and the IT departments of large institutions (financial, telecommunications and public sector).
-Recent employers include, Ernst & Young, Accenture and M-Netics.
-Other graduates have entered into the field of academic and industrial research in areas such as software engineering, algorithms and computer networks.
+Our graduates have gone on to have very successful careers working for software consultancy companies, specialised software development businesses and the IT departments of large institutions (financial, telecommunications and public sector).
+Recent employers include Ernst & Young, Accenture and M-Netics.
+While some of our graduates have entered into the field of academic and industrial research in areas such as software engineering, algorithms and computer networks.

 "My skill-base has been enriched as a result of taking advantage of some of the available opportunities.
 As a course representative I have improved my communication and organisational abilities.These skills have all lent heavily to my responsibilities as a committee member of the British Computer Society."